cybertraining-dsc/sp21-599-358/assignments/Assignment5/assignment5.md

 # Assignment 5

-:o2: author

 :o2: proper sections missing

 :o2: refernces as footnotes missing

 :o2: http links must be encupsulated in `<` `>`

+Jesus Badillo

-1. AI Algorithm and Tools
+## 1. AI Algorithm and Tools

 I plan to use the a convolutional neural network to train a neural network that can tune the velocity and steering angle of a vehicle simulation so that the vechicle will be able to drive itself.
 The data will come from the CARLA simulator which